PPLSOpenResearch/PPLSOpenResearch.github.io/docs/guides/data_storage.md

 *Created by Neil Bramley on Sept 6, 2024*

 The following is intended as a simple guide as to where to store your research data while working or studying in PPLS.
-The guide's primary goal is on ensuring that those responsible for data ensure they have a "golden copy" of that data stored somewhere safe and preferrably "in house, where it will definitely not be lost, inappropriately leaked, sold, or monetised by third parties.
-Beyond this, I highlight various reasonable options for sharing and actively working on data, and highlight why, in my view, other common options are inappropriate (near the bottom of the page) .
+The guide's primary goal is ensuring that PIs and any other researchers responsible for data, ensure they have a "golden copy" of that data stored somewhere safe and preferably "in house", where it will not be lost, inappropriately leaked, sold, or monetised by third parties.

+Beyond this, I highlight various reasonable options for sharing and actively working on data, and highlight why, in my view, other common options (toward the bottom of the page) are inappropriate.

 **Too Long; Didn't Read:** If in doubt, archive your research data on the DataStore network drive.